amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 A>~~~~~~~~

 This is a 5-line method which narrates a story.
 No need to write comments or explain anything.
 It is self-explanatory and much easier now to instantly capture the intent of the code.

-I have done this experiment before with university students.
-I have given them the three variants of the method above, without comments, with comments, and refactored into small method.
-I have measured the time it takes them to understand the intent of the method.
-Results were as follows:

-* Method without comments: ~ 2 minutes
-* Method with comments: ~ 1 minute
-* Refactored short method: ~ 10 seconds

-It is stunning how much time you save by just reducing methods into smaller size with readable method names.
-It realizes the core objective of refactoring: to make the code *"easier to understand and cheaper to modify"*.

 A> #### Logical units of code
 A>